bucket-dao/bucket-program/README.md

 ### Tests

-Make sure you previously built the SDK and installed all relevant packagess.
+Make sure you previously built the SDK and installed all relevant packages.
 Then, you can run all the tests with:

 ```sh
 anchor test